amsdal/amsdal-travel-app/README.md

 One of the most useful features of the AMSDAL CLI is the ability to run a local test HTTP server.
 This server allows you to preview your changes before releasing them to production, ensuring that your code works as expected.

-While not yet implemented, the AMSDAL CLI will also allow you to write and run unit tests for your code, making it easier to identify and fix any issues.

 Overall, the AMSDAL CLI is a powerful tool for anyone looking to develop AMSDAL-based applications quickly and efficiently.

 ## About This Guide